PeterHuberSg/StorageLib/Setup.md

 * A DC.cs file.
 It contains a partial *Data Context* class, where you can add your code if you want to extend the behavior of the *Data Context*.

+If your program gets bigger, you might want to add a '.gitignore' file to your DataContext project, telling git to ignore all '*.base.cs' files.
+Git doesn't need to store that code, because it can be autocreated again by running your *DataModel* console project.
+The file sould look like this

+    #some comment explaining that autocreated files can be ignored by git
+    *.base.cs

 # Further Documentation
 * [Readme.md](Readme.md) describes main features of *StorageLib* and gives a high level overview how *StorageLib* works.